langevin-usgs/mf6flopy2019_classrepo/README.md

 ### Thursday

-* Exercise ex07: converting River (RIV) and Constant Head (CHD) Packages to the Stream Flow Routing (SFR) and Lake (LAK) Packages, with an emphasis on using time series
+* Exercise ex07: converting River (RIV) and Constant Head (CHD) Packages to the Stream Flow Routing (SFR) and Lake (LAK) Packages, and transfer water between them using the Water Mover (MVR) Package
-* Exercise ex08: using the Water Mover (MVR) package to connect streams and lakes
+* Exercise ex08: load a LAK and SFR model and specify SFR inflows using time series; add LAK and SFR observations

 * Special Topics (with interactive demo if desired)
     * No more wetting and drying!
 What’s up with the Newton-Raphson Formulation?